Seattle Public Schools

 3424 Opioid-Related Overdose Response

 The Seattle School Board recognizes that the opioid epidemic is a public health crisis and access to opioid-related overdose reversal medication can be life-saving.
-To assist a person at risk of experiencing an opioid-related overdose, the district will seek to obtain and maintain at least one set of opioid overdose reversal medication doses in each of its high schools.
+To assist a person at risk of experiencing an opioid-related overdose, the district will seek to obtain and maintain at least one set of opioid overdose reversal medication doses in each school.

 The district has authority to obtain and maintain opioid overdose reversal medication either through a standing order, prescribed and dispensed according to RCW 69.41.095(5), or through one or more donation sources.
-The district will seek at least one set of opioid reversal medication doses for each of its high schools.
+The district will seek at least one set of opioid reversal medication doses for each school.
 However, if the district documents a good faith effort to obtain and maintain opioid overdose reversal medication through a donation source, and is unable to do so, the district is exempt from the obligation.
-If the district is able to secure donation sources that permit the procurement of opioid overdose reversal medication beyond the supply needed for its high schools, the district will prioritize opioid overdose medication distribution to its middle schools first and elementary schools second.
+If the district is unable to secure donation sources that permit the procurement of opioid overdose reversal medication for all schools, the district will prioritize opioid overdose medication distribution to its high schools first and middle schools second.

 The following personnel may distribute or administer the school-owned opioid overdose reversal medication to respond to symptoms of an opioid-related overdose: